 Overexcited nerve cells

-Dr Carolyn Dean has written many books on the benefits of magnesium and advocates it for innumerable medical conditions, not least the role of magnesium in reducing and in some cases eliminating seizures.
+Dr Carolyn Dean has written many books on the benefits of magnesium.
+She advocates it for innumerable medical conditions, not least the role of magnesium in reducing and in some cases eliminating seizures.
 She says “Experimental studies have shown that low magnesium in the body makes seizures more likely to occur.
 Magnesium sulfate for the treatment of seizures and hypertension in pregnancy is safe and effective and universally accepted.”

 Dr Lewis B. Barnett’s work